Buildstash/azure-devops-extension/README.md

 # Buildstash Azure DevOps Extension

-This Azure DevOps extension allows you to upload build artifacts to the Buildstash platform for artifact management.
+This Azure DevOps extension allows you to upload build artifacts to Buildstash.

+Buildstash is a platform for software teams to manage all their past builds, organize, share with team members, and steer through to deployment or publishing.

 ## Features

-- Upload primary build artifacts (binary files)
-- Upload optional expansion files
+- Upload software builds, for any platform
-- Support for both direct and chunked uploads
-- Comprehensive metadata tracking
-- Integration with Azure DevOps pipeline variables
+- Attach associated metadata to builds - such as git commit, Azure Pipelines run data, etc
+- Once stored in Buildstash, builds can be be powerfully organized, shared, and more

 ## Installation

-1. Package the extension using the Azure DevOps Extension Tools
-2. Upload the extension to your Azure DevOps organization
+Install the extension to your Azure DevOps organization via the marketplace at https://marketplace.visualstudio.com/items?itemName=Buildstash.buildstash-tasks

-3. Install the extension in your organization
+Add the Buildstash upload task to your pipeline script, using the example below.

+Add the application specific API key as a secret variable for your pipeline, with name BUILDSTASH_API_KEY.

+Note: You will need to have an active Buildstash account and API key for your application, sign up at [buildstash.com](https://buildstash.com)

 ## Usage